arielfikru/waifu_tagger_pypi/readme.md

 # WaifuTagger

-A Python package for tagging anime-style images using WaifuDiffusion models.
+A Python package for tagging anime-style images using SmilingWolf models.
 This package provides a simple interface to detect and tag various elements in anime/manga-style illustrations.

 ## Features

-- Support for multiple WaifuDiffusion models
+- Support for multiple SmilingWolf models
 - Simple and batch image processing
 - Flexible tag output formats
 - Automatic threshold adjustment (MCut)